konveyor/tackle2-ui/README.md

 $ minikube config set cpus 4
 ```

+Note: Depending on your driver, administrator access may be required.
+Common choices include Docker for container-based virtualization and KVM for hardware-assisted virtualization on Linux systems.
+If you're not sure which driver is best for you or if you're encountering compatibility issues, Minikube also supports auto-selecting a driver based on your system's capabilities and installed software.

-From a terminal run (depending on your driver administrator access may be required):
+From a terminal run:

 ```sh
 $ minikube start --addons=dashboard --addons=ingress